 During the planning of our road trip in France, we had a few cities in Southern France we could choose from.
-We were coming down from Annecy, with a stop at lavender fields at Valensole, and eventually, ending up in Normandie.
+We were coming down from Annecy, with a stop at lavender fields on Valensole Plateau, and eventually, ending up in Normandie.
 I researched many travel guides about France and found out that Aix-en-Provence was a city with a young vibe, old history, and architecture and was an absolutely a place worth to visit in France.

 Things to do in and around Aix-en-Provence

 Aix-en-Provence is a city in Southern France in Provence-Alpes-Côte d’Azur region.
 The city was founded in 122 bc and has a beautiful old town and architecture.
 The city itself is not that big and has a population of approximately 140 000.
 It has a young vibe due to it being a university city, and approximately 20% of Aix-en-Provence inhabitants are students.

 We stayed here for only one night as we were heading towards Montpellier.
 As it turned out there was not much to do in Aix-en-Provence but it is definitely a great place to have as a base if you are going to explore Provence.
 There is an incredible amount of day trips with different types of activities you can do around the area.

 Day trip to The Verdon Canyon, French Grand Canyon – Georges du Verdon is high on my bucket list and I wish I had heard about it before planning our road trip.
 There are several things you can do while exploring it, like kayaking, climbing, hiking etc. You can also visit small villages located around the canyon – they are supposed to be super beautiful.
 Driving through Georges du Verdon making it to the viewpoints which have amazing views would be a highlight of the trip.
 Visiting Georges du Verdon will take you one whole day – so plan accordingly.